San Francisco, California

 LASER is a program of evening gatherings, which bring together eclectic guest speakers working at the intersections of art, science and technology.
 Free of charge and open to the public, LASER encourages lively discussion in an informal academic setting. lasertalks.com

-London LASER is hosted by University of the Arts London (Central Saint Martins MA Art and Science and LENS) and University of Westminster (Imaging Art and Science programmes and CREAM), and organised by Heather Barnett and co-chaired with John R A Smith.
+London LASER is hosted by University of the Arts London (Central Saint Martins MA Art and Science and LENS) and University of Westminster (CREAM), and organised by Heather Barnett and co-chaired with John R A Smith.
 LASER is a project of Leonardo® /ISAST (the International Society for Art, Science and Technology). londonlaser.net